In 1990 we became aware of a prophecy that said in part:

 The massive problem with it?

-Multiple fertilized eggs are transferred to the woman’s uterus because the odds are somewhat low that any one of them might implant.
+Multiple fertilized eggs are transferred to the woman’s uterus in the process because the probability is low that any one of them might implant and succeed.
+In other words, multiple eggs are used to improve the odds.

 And when that happens, a number may begin to develop into full-fledged embryos.

-If too many do, the “excess” ones are aborted.
 Generally, one or two unborn babies are left.
-This is clinically and coldly called “fetal reduction.”
+This is clinically (and quite coldly) called “fetal reduction.”

 What does the Catholic Church teach?